GENI-NSF/geni-tools/README-stitching.txt

 `Error encountered converting RSpec to NDL`
  - ExoGENI did not understand something in your request RSpec.

+`Embedding workflow ERROR: 1:Insufficient resources or Unknown domain`
+ - This ExoGENI error may mean the aggregate ran out of VLAN tags or some other resource.
+Alternately, it may mean you sent your request to the wrong ExoGENI aggregate (included an incorrect URN in your request RSpec or used the `--noExoSM` option mistakenly.

 `Embedding workflow ERROR`
  - ExoGENI aggregates cannot handle requests that mention other ExoGENI aggregates.
 Typically, stitcher sends such requests to the ExoSM.
-Did you supply `--useExoSM` by mistake?
+Did you supply `--noExoSM` by mistake?
    Alternatively, there may be an error in your request RSpec.

 `Exception`